 This software reads all image files (or one file) in the selected folder, and displays their thumbnails (100 x 75 pixels) on the screen.

-If image files are Minolta-RAW files (image files with the .mrw extension), they will be processed to the image format that can be displayed on the monitor, and their thumbnails (100 x 75 pixels) will be displayed.
 Since the software also has color matching capability, you can select the output color space when image files are read so that you can control colors for the monitor or the color space that you use.